HectorPulido/pequeroku/README.md

 # PequeRoku

-Welcome to **PequeRoku**, your 🎯 go-to micro container management platform!
-Built with Django, Docker, Redis, and Nginx, PequeRoku puts the power of containers at your fingertips with a fun and simple SPA frontend.
+Welcome to **PequeRoku**, your 🎯 go-to MicroVM management platform!
+Built with Django, QEMU, Docker, Redis, and Nginx, PequeRoku puts the power of containers at your fingertips with a fun and simple SPA frontend.

 ![brief animation on how the platform works](img/demo.gif)